Making big financial mistakes can sabotage the comfort of your golden years. You can wreck even the best-laid plans with a single poor choice.

-Mistake 1: Not planning for medical expenses
+Mistake 1: Failing to plan for medical expenses

 - To help dodge expenses from illness and disability, exercise regularly and stay at a healthy weight.
-(Get a physical exam before beginning a diet or exercise program.)

 - Check into long-term-care insurance.
 It’s cheaper if you sign up when you’re younger.

 - Think about moving closer to good medical centers, hospitals and family.

 Mistake 2: Underestimating costs

 Retirement costs can be surprising — surprisingly high, that is.
 You may find that to manage costs, you need to earn some extra income — not the end of the world, but possibly not what you had in mind.
 If you do take this path, check the Social Security Administration’s rules for working while receiving Social Security benefits.

 Take action: The good news is, in the emerging economy, it should be easier to find money-making opportunities that fit a retirement lifestyle: There are lots of jobs you can do from home, and lots of ways to earn a little money on the side.
 If you’re lucky, it may be something you love to do as a hobby — say gardening, tending pets, caring for children or working as a handyman.
 If you’re in the market for a new job, brush up your resume and skills.
 Check out “7 Tips to Find a Job in Retirement.”